 - Describe the perfect work environment level of interaction with coworkers in which you would experience the most success.

-- Give me an example of a time when your workgroup or department worked especially well with another workgroup or department to accomplish a goal.
+- Please provide an example of a time when your workgroup or department worked especially well with another workgroup or department to accomplish a goal.

 - Have you been a member of a team that struggled or failed to accomplish its goal?
 If so, what assessment did you make of the reasons for the failure?

 - Have you ever teleworked away from the office?
-If so, how did you build the sense of teamwork in your workgroup from afar?
+If so, how did you build a sense of teamwork in your workgroup from afar?

 - Have you managed a group of employees in the past?
 If so, how did you build the group's sense of teamwork so that the members could work more cohesively together?